 iii.
 Authorization for Handling Hazardous Wastes

-E - waste was included as a form of waste in the 2008 changes to the Hazardous Wastes (Management and Management) Laws, because e - waste contains hazardous constituents.
-In addition to that, e - waste handling includes dangerous operations.
-Under these laws, by submitting the application form (Form-I) set out in Appendix III, all individuals managing e - waste are expected to obtain authorisation.
+E - waste was included as a form of waste in the 2008 changes to the Hazardous Wastes (Management and Disposal) Laws, because e-waste contains hazardous constituents.
+In addition to that, e-waste handling includes dangerous operations.
+Under these laws, by submitting the application form (Form I) set out in Appendix III, all individuals managing e-waste are expected to obtain authorisation.

 iv.
 Registration as Recyclers